JordanMarr/SqlHydra/README.md

 For example, running `dotnet sqlhydra-sqlite` will generate `sqlhydra-sqlite.toml`.
 However, you can also specify a name for your .toml file: `dotnet sqlhydra-sqlite "Shared.toml"` This can be useful for various use cases, such as:
-* data migrations where you want to generate types for a source and a target databases.
+* data migrations where you want to generate types for a source and a target database.
 * generating a records-only file for a `Shared` Fable project.